Saartje87/pbjs-0.6/docs/PB-$.md

 ### clone

-Clone element, add true  to argument when childs should be cloned to.
+Clone first element in the set, add `true` as first argument when childs should be cloned too.

 > Method should also clone events and data?
+> Should clear id attribute.

 ###### Signature
 ```javascript